spotify/java-locales/README.md

 ### Future developments

-We are currently seeking feedback on the internal resolution logic, to ensure that it can expand to all the world's languages.
+We are currently seeking feedback on the internal resolution and affinity logics, to ensure that they can expand to all the world's languages in a reliable and scalable way.
 We also welcome contributions, as long as they remain use-case generic and benefit all users of the library.

 ## Develop